MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 Now, for the sake of completeness, there are a few *additional* features we’ve added to server hosting over time, which you can use.

-The newest is **Server Tags**, which allow you to apply string tags to servers which can be used for matchmaking.
+The newest is Server Tags, which allow you to apply string tags to servers which can be used for matchmaking.
 If you look at both the [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames) and [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake) calls, you’ll see that they now take a [TagFilter] parameter(xref:titleid.playfabapi.com.client.matchmaking.matchmake#collectionfilter), a **collectionfilter** object which can be used to define tags that you want to search on, or that you want to exclude from your search.

 This is particularly handy for games with large user populations, where you want to give player the ability to search for games running their favorite maps, or where there are server options running that they particularly like (as well as letting them avoid the ones they hate).

-As you can see in our [Registering the server](#registering-the-server) example, you can set these tags up in the call to **RegisterGame**, and update them at any time using the [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) call.
+As you can see in our [Registering the server](#registering-the-server) example, you can set these tags up in the call to `RegisterGame`, and update them at any time using the [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) call.

 We do recommend using tags judiciously, and providing for a back-off search (less restrictive) after a short period, as the more options you provide to focus a search, the more you *bucketize* your user base.